 Learn about depression, its symptoms and possible causes, and how you can access treatment and support.
 Find tips on caring for yourself, and guidance for friends and family.

 This page covers:

 I really struggled with the SSRIs, even though my GP told me that was the only course of action.
 They made me feel worse than I did to start with, then incredibly tired.
 I fought for a referral for CBT and in the end it saved me.

-- cognitive behavioural therapy (CBT)
+- Cognitive behavioural therapy (CBT)

-- group-based CBT
+- Group CBT

-- behavioural activation
+- Behavioural activation (BA)

-- psychodynamic psychotherapy
+- Short-term psychodynamic psychotherapy (STPP)

 Should I stop therapy if I start to feel better?